DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/Overview.md

 # Introduction

-DXC Care Services  is a modern, cloud-based software solution embedded in the Microsoft Dynamics 365 platform to support the Care services eco-system in Australia and New Zealand.
+DXC Care Services  is a modern, cloud-based software solution embedded in the Microsoft Dynamics 365 platform to support the Care Services eco-system in Australia and New Zealand.
 It is developed and delivered by DXC Practice for Microsoft Business Solutions.

-DXC Care Services Accelerator delivers functionality for:
+DXC Care Services Product delivers functionality for:

 -   Independent Living/Retirement Villages (IL)
 -   Residential Care Services (RAC)